botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/syntax-and-data.md

 ## Preface

-All available data that can be used in YAGPDB's templating "engine" which is slightly modified version of Go's stdlib text/template package; more in depth and info about actions, pipelines and global functions like `printf, index, len,`etc > [https://golang.org/pkg/text/template/](https://golang.org/pkg/text/template/) .
+All available data that can be used in YAGPDB's templating "engine" which is slightly modified version of Go's stdlib text/template package.
+More in depth and info about actions, pipelines and global functions like `printf, index, len` are to be found at [https://golang.org/pkg/text/template/](https://golang.org/pkg/text/template/).
 This section is meant to be a concise and to the point reference document for all available templates/functions.
 **Functions** are covered in [Function documentation](/docs/reference/templates/functions).
 For detailed explanations and a syntax guide, please refer to the [learning resource](/learn/welcome/introduction).